For conservation practitioners, planners, and land managers

 Analyze Stream Reaches

 Assess on-the-ground conditions within valley bottoms and stream corridors.
-Evaluate vegetation health, floodplain connectivity, and long-term climate and NDVI signals for each reach.
+Evaluate vegetation, floodplain connectivity, and long-term climate and NDVI signals for each reach.

 Explore 40+ years of mesic conditions through time-series data, mapped layers, and reach-level summaries.